 Another prevalent use case for GenAI in financial services is code generation and conversion.
 By automating coding processes, institutions can save time, reduce errors and improve the efficiency of their software development operations.
 This enables faster deployment of applications and enhances the overall development lifecycle.

 Contact center assistance is another area being explored.
-By leveraging AI-powered chatbots and virtual assistants, institutions aim to provide efficient and personalized support to customers, reducing wait times and improving overall customer satisfaction.
+By leveraging AI-powered chatbots and virtual assistants, institutions aim to provide efficient and personalized support to customers, reducing wait times and improving overall satisfaction, an important part of advancing total experience in finance.
 However, financial services face unique challenges in this area, as compliance with regulations and maintaining customer security is crucial.

 Several financial services institutions have successfully implemented GenAI in their operations, providing valuable insights into its potential.